A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography

 \subsection{Experimental results}

-This section presents the application of CPFI-EIT to achieve full-inverse EIT using real-world physical data, a scenario not previously addressed in TPM.
+This section presents the application of the proposed approach to achieve full-inverse EIT using real-world physical data, a scenario not previously addressed in TPM.
 Fig. \ref{Experiment} illustrates the reconstruction results from real-world experiments, where the inclusions consisted of both metal and plastic objects.
-Similar to the simulation results, traditional methods failed to distinguish the specific shapes of the internal objects, whereas CPFI-EIT successfully reconstructed the shapes and contours of the inclusions with greater clarity.
-Moreover, CPFI-EIT demonstrated the ability to differentiate between metallic and plastic inclusions.
+Similar to the simulation results, traditional methods failed to distinguish the specific shapes of the internal objects, whereas the proposed approach successfully reconstructed the shapes and contours of the inclusions with greater clarity.
+Moreover, the proposed approach demonstrated the ability to differentiate between metallic and plastic inclusions.
 For example, darker colors in the reconstruction represent plastic, while lighter colors indicate metal.
-It is worth noting that, due to the noise present in real voltage data, the reconstruction quality of CPFI-EIT in real-world experiments is slightly inferior to that in simulations.
+It is worth noting that, due to the noise present in real voltage data, the reconstruction quality of the proposed approach in real-world experiments is slightly inferior to that in simulations.
 However, this is expected.
-Despite the noise, CPFI-EIT significantly outperformed traditional algorithms in accurately reconstructing the shapes and positions of inclusions, as evident in Table \ref{exper-eval}.
+Despite the noise, the proposed approach significantly outperformed traditional algorithms in accurately reconstructing the shapes and positions of inclusions, as evident in Table \ref{exper-eval}.